-The bill makes two changes to the administration and enforcement of municipal income taxes, whether such taxes are remitted to and administered by a municipal corporation or the Tax Commissioner.
-Under continuing law, taxpayers generally report and remit municipal income tax to municipal tax administrators, but a business may elect to report and remit municipal net profits taxes to the Department of Taxation, which then disperses payments to each municipality to which such tax is owed.1

-First, the bill limits when a municipal tax administrator or the Commissioner may make inquiries or send notices to taxpayers whose tax filing deadline has been extended.
-Second, the bill limits the penalty that may be imposed for failing to timely file a municipal income tax return.
-Both changes apply to taxable years ending on or after January 1, 2022.2
+The bill makes two changes to the administration and enforcement of municipal income taxes, whether such taxes are remitted to and administered by a municipal corporation, i.e., a city or village, or the Tax Commissioner.
+Under continuing law, taxpayers generally report and remit municipal income tax to municipal tax administrators, but a business that owes taxes on its net profits may elect to report and remit municipal net profits taxes to the Department of Taxation, which then disperses payments to each municipality to which such tax is owed.
+The bill's first change limits when a municipal tax administrator or the Tax Commissioner may make inquiries or send notices to taxpayers whose tax filing deadline has been extended.
+The second change limits the penalty that may be imposed for failing to timely file a municipal income tax return.
+Both changes apply to taxable years ending on or after January 1, 2022.1